 Business Information Management I (BUSIM1)

-Course #: 08826 Credits: 1

-PEIMS #: 13011400 Grades: 9-12

-In this course students implement personal and skills to strengthen individual performance in the in society and make a successful transition to th postsecondary education.
-Students apply tech address business applications of emerging tech word-processing documents, develop a spread a database, and make an electronic presenta appropriate software.
-This course cannot be er term.
-This course is offered only at the four mid campuses and Woodson. e workplace and ne workforce and unical skills to nologies, create dsheet, formulate tion using ntered at mid-
+In this course students implement personal and interpersonal skills to strengthen individual performance in the workplace and in society and make a successful transition to the workforce and postsecondary education.
+Students apply technical skills to address business applications of emerging technologies, create word-processing documents, develop a spreadsheet, formulate a database, and make an electronic presentation using appropriate software.
+This course cannot be entered at midterm.
+This course is offered only at the four middle school campuses and Woodson.

-Prerequisites: None